eliquious/electronify-server/README.md

 ## Events

-Fermion also returns an EventEmitter which emits several events for the child process.
+`electronify` also returns an EventEmitter which emits several events for the child process.
 This allows you to do additional work when the child process starts, exits or fails unexpectantly.

 * `child-started`: Emitted immediately on successful start of child process
     * `process`: The [child process][1] that was started